ethman/slakh-utils/splits/README.md

 **Slakh2100-split2**: This is the name for the new split that *still contains all 2100 tracks*.
 This new split **moves** all tracks with duplicated MIDI files such that no duplicated MIDI files are in more than one split.
 There are still 1500 train tracks, 375 validation tracks, and 225 test tracks.
+For this configuration, use `splits_v2.json` with the script below.

 **Slakh2100-redux**: This is the name for the new split that does **not** contain all 2100 tracks.
 This **omits** tracks such that each MIDI file only occurs once.
 As such, there are **1710 total tracks**, 1289 in train, 270 in validation, and 151 in test.
+For this configuration, use `redux.json` with the script below.

 We have included a json file that links tracks to their MIDI duplicates at `duplicates.json`.